The Best Ways to Consider Investing $1,000

-Admittedly, with CD rates around 2.7%- 3% at the time of writing, there’s still a case to be made that CDs aren’t the best way to go.
+Admittedly, when CD rates are around 2.7%- 3%, there’s still a case to be made that CDs aren’t the best way to go.
 But again, if interest rates do continue going up—and economists universally agree that they will—it could enable risk-minded investors to generate competitive, essentially risk-free returns just by stashing cash in a CD for, say, 12-24 months.

 Tax advantages, dividend reinvestment and the potential for employer matching are all good reasons to opt for traditional and/or Roth IRAs.
 And with regular deferral and/or lump-sum contribution options available, these well-known retirement accounts could be prudent ways for investors to access low-cost funds and put cash to work in the markets.

 Index ETFs, like those that track the S&P 500, Nasdaq, etc., are great ways to heed the advice of Warren Buffett, who, along with in-depth data, showed that investors who simply stick to low-cost index funds tend to outperform the market.
 ETFs exist that track every index, sector, sub-group and even the farthest reaches of the financial markets.
 One ventures to guess that, if one were to ask Mr. Buffett himself how to invest that $1000, he’d likely say to buy an index fund or its corresponding ETF…and if it came from the ’Oracle of Omaha’, that sort of advice would have to count for something!

 It’s easy to forget that knowledge and experience are powerful assets for self-directed investors.
 With that in mind, a smart way to invest money could be to choose to invest in a financial education.
 From simulated accounts, books and continuing education courses, to attending live events, trade shows and seminars, to group and even one-on-one mentoring, a price can’t be put on the value of an education.
-(Click to learn about Online Trading Academy’s free, 3-hour investing and trading class in your area.)
+(Click to learn about Online Trading Academy’s free, introductory investing and trading class in your area.)

 Shorter-Term, Variable-Risk Investments